Down House: 1651–1842: early history

-1842–1906: Darwins at Down
+1842–1906: Darwin occupancy

 The Darwin family in 1841 was finding their London house increasingly cramped: both Charles and his wife Emma preferred living in the countryside, as they were disturbed by the constant noise and severe coal smoke air pollution of central London, and they had two young children, William (b.
 1839) and Anne (b.
 1841).
 Darwin approached his father Robert Darwin for financing, and with the caution that he should try living in an area for some time before being committed to a move, was given approval to start house hunting.
 Charles and Emma sought somewhere about 20 mi from London with railway access, such as Windsor, Berkshire, and came close to buying one near Chobham, Surrey.

 On Friday 22 July 1842, Charles and Emma visited Down House.
-They slept at "a little pot-house" in the village, which was also "a grocers-shop & the land-lord is the carpenter", and returned to London on Saturday afternoon, then on the Sunday Darwin wrote to tell his sister of their first impressions.
+They slept at a little "pot-house" in the village, which was also "a grocers-shop & the land-lord is the carpenter", and returned to London on Saturday afternoon, then on the Sunday Darwin wrote to tell his sister of their first impressions.
 Though there were plenty of trains on the 10 mi line from London to the nearest station, from there it was a long, slow and hilly 8.5 mi drive to Downe.
 The small quiet village was away from main roads, and though local scenery was beautiful on a good day, the house "being situated on rather high table-land, has somewhat of desolate air ...
 The charm of the place to me is that almost every field is intersected (as alas is our's) by one or more foot-paths— I never saw so many walks in any other country".

 The three-storey house itself stood "very badly close to a tiny lane & near another man's field", and was "ugly, looks neither old nor new" but on the ground floor it had a "Capital study" and a dining room facing east, and a large drawing room facing west, with plenty of bedrooms upstairs.
 Darwin believed that the price was about £2,200 (equivalent to £ in present-day terms) and he could lease it for one year to try it out.

 That Friday was cold and gloomy, and Emma was at first disappointed with the "desolate" scenery as well as being "dreadfully bad with toothache, headache", that evening, but liked the house and grounds better than Charles, finding it "not too near or too far from other houses".
 On the Saturday the weather changed, and "she was so delighted with the scenery for the first few miles from Down, that it has worked great change in her".

 The house had obvious faults, but they were both weary of house-hunting, and it was cheap.
 Emma preferred a more expensive house in Surrey, and may have hoped that Darwin's father would increase the loan, but life in crowded dirty London was becoming more unpleasant and she was pregnant so unable to continue the search that year.